Table 6. Standard Adjuvant Chemotherapy Regimens for Stage I, II, IIIA, and Operable IIICHER2/neuNon-Overexpressing Breast Cancer continued...

-The regimen of 5-FU, adriamycin, and cyclophosphamide (FAC) compared with docetaxel plus doxorubicin and cyclophosphamide (TAC) has been studied in 1,491 women with node-positive disease in the Breast Cancer International Research Group's (BCIRG-001) trial.
+The regimen of 5-FU, doxorubicin, and cyclophosphamide (FAC) compared with docetaxel plus doxorubicin and cyclophosphamide (TAC) has been studied in 1,491 women with node-positive disease in the Breast Cancer International Research Group's (BCIRG-001) trial.
 Six cycles of either regimen were given as adjuvant postoperative therapy.
-A 75% DFS rate existed at 5 years in the TAC group compared with a 68% survival in the FAC group (P = .001).
-TAC was associated with a 30% overall lower risk of death (5% absolute difference) than FAC (HR = .70; 98% CI, 0.53–0.91; P < .008).
+A 75% DFS rate existed at 5 years in the TAC group, compared with a 68% survival in the FAC group (P = .001).
+TAC was associated with a 30% overall lower risk of death (5% absolute difference) than FAC (HR, .70; 98% CI, 0.53–0.91; P < .008).
 Anemia, neutropenia, febrile neutropenia, and infections were more common in the TAC group.
-No deaths were associated with infections in either group.[174,175][Level of evidence: 1iiA] (For information on anemia, refer to the PDQ summary on Fatigue.)
+No deaths were associated with infections in either group.[174,175][Level of evidence: 1iiA] (Refer to the PDQ summary on Fatigue for information on anemia.)

 Dose-intensity, dose-density, and high-dose chemotherapy